Birding and Nature Tour in Ghana

 Accommodation - Camping

-A final mornings birding at this wonderful location, we will be targeting species we may have missed or would like to get better views of.
-After a full mornings birding we return to our camp to arrange our bags and enjoy our lunch before we head back towards Kakum National Park.
+On our final day at this wonderful location we will be targeting species we may have missed or would like to get better views of.
+After a full morning of birding we return to camp to arrange our bags and enjoy lunch before heading back towards Kakum National Park.

-During our journey we will be targeting several species not seen in other parts of Ghana, these include Reichenbach’s and Brown Sunbird, Orange Weaver, African Pygmy Goose and Little Grebe to mention a few.
+During our journey we will be targeting several species not seen in other parts of Ghana - these include Reichenbach’s and Brown Sunbirds, Orange Weaver, African Pygmy Goose and Little Grebe.

-A revisit to Brenu Akyinim around dusk should give us the opportunity to see Greyish Eagle Owl, Long-tailed and Plain Nightjars before we arrive back at the Rainforest Lodge Hotel for our evening meal and checklist.
+A revisit to Brenu Akyinim around dusk should give us the opportunity to see Greyish Eagle-owl and Long-tailed and Plain Nightjars before we arrive back at the Rainforest Lodge Hotel for our evening meal and checklist.

 Accommodation - Standard Jukwa Lodge

-Today is special and it is difficult to focus our minds on anything other than the afternoon visit to the Yellow-headed Picathartes nesting site, however we will have to as we have a full mornings birding to enjoy.
-We check out of our hotel after an early breakfast and set off for Abrafo forest where we will be targeting species we may still require from this habitat.
-After an excellent morning we set off northwards stopping for lunch en-route before arriving at a remote village close to a small upper guinea rainforest in the Ashanti Region of Ghana.
+After an early breakfast we check out of our hotel and set off for Abrafo Forest, where we will spend the morning targeting species we may still wish to see in this habitat.
+Then we head northwards, stopping for lunch en route, before arriving at a remote village close to a small Upper Guinea rainforest in the Ashanti Region of Ghana.

 Accommodation - Standard Kumasi Hotel